dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T985: Success should focus on social impact, not just wealth.
+### T985: Success should be measured by community impact, not just wealth.

 |Support|
 |---|